Nyepi 2027 in Bali falls on March 9, 2027.

 Odalan celebrations

-Odalan celebrates the coming of the gods on each anniversary of the foundation of each temple.
-It takes place every 210 days since the foundation of the temple (once per year of the Pawukon then).
+Odalan celebrates the arrival of the gods on the anniversary of each temple’s foundation.
+It takes place every 210 days since the temple’s foundation (once per year of the Pawukon cycle).
 Thus, the date is different for each temple.
 Some Odalan ceremonies last only 1 to 3 days, while others can last up to a month.
 Once the main religious ceremony is over, Odalan becomes more of a social occasion to meet its neighbors.

 Galungan et Kuningan celebrations